-a.
-If an employee or job applicant has a positive test result on a confirmatory test, the school district shall provide the individual with notice of the test results and, at the same time, written notice of the right to request a confirmatory retest of the original sample at his or her expense.

-- b.
-An employee or job applicant may request a confirmatory retest of the original sample at his or her own expense after notice of a positive test result on a confirmatory test.
-Within five (5) working days after notice of the confirmatory test result, the employee or job applicant shall notify the school district in writing of his or her intention to obtain a confirmatory retest.
-Within three (3) working days after receipt of the notice, the school district shall notify the original testing laboratory that the employee or job applicant has requested the laboratory to conduct the confirmatory retest or to transfer the sample to another laboratory licensed under Minnesota Statutes, section 181.953, subdivision 1 to conduct the confirmatory retest.
+- a.
+If an employee or job applicant has a positive test result on a confirmatory test, the school district shall provide the employee with notice of the test results and, at the same time, written notice of the right to request a confirmatory retest of the original sample at their expense. - An employee or job applicant may request a confirmatory retest of b. the original sample at their own expense after notice of a positive test result on a confirmatory test.
+Within five (5) working days after notice of the confirmatory test result, the employee or job applicant shall notify the school district in writing of their intention to obtain a confirmatory retest.
+Within three (3) working days after receipt of the notice, the school district shall notify the original testing laboratory that the employee or job applicant has requested the laboratory to conduct the confirmatory retest or to transfer the sample to another laboratory licensed under Minn.
+Stat. § 181.953, Subd.
+1 to conduct the confirmatory retest.
 The original testing laboratory shall ensure that appropriate chain-of-custody procedures are followed during transfer of the sample to the other laboratory.
-The confirmatory retest must use the same drug, alcohol, or cannabis threshold detection levels as used in the original confirmatory test.
-If the confirmatory retest does not confirm the original positive test result, no adverse personnel action based on the original confirmatory test may be taken against the employee or job applicant. - 6.
-If an employee or job applicant has a positive test result on a confirmatory test, the school district, at the time of providing notice of the test results, shall also provide written notice to inform the individual of other rights provided under Sections F. or G., below, whichever is applicable.
+The confirmatory retest must use the same drug or alcohol threshold detection levels as used in the original confirmatory test.
+If the confirmatory retest does not confirm the original positive test result. no adverse personnel action based on the original confirmatory test may be taken against the employee or job applicant.

+6. If an employee or job applicant has a positive test result on a confirmatory test, the school district, at the time of providing notice of the test results, shall also provide written notice to inform the employee of other rights provided under Sections F. or G., below, whichever is applicable.